Qiskit/ibm-quantum-schemas/README.md

 ## Note

-The purpose of this repository has recently changed.
-Prior to this change, the repository hosted JSONSchema files that dictated the request and response payloads for the primary IBM Quantum API payloads that allowed interacting with devices.
+The purpose of this repository has changed.
+Prior to October 2025, the repository hosted JSONSchema files that dictated the request and response payloads for the primary IBM Quantum API payloads that allowed interacting with devices.
 Primarily, the Qobj, backend configuration, backend properties,